polterguy/polterguy.github.io/tutorials/sso-sign-in-providers/index.md

 <img src="/assets/images/config-openid-github.png" alt="The OpenID dialog with GitHub selected, showing client ID and client secret fields" loading="lazy" width="1232" height="1068">

-The dialog's dropdown lists every provider your backend supports and marks the ones already configured.
+The dialog's dropdown lists every provider your cloudlet supports and marks the ones already configured.
 A provider is *on* when it has a client ID, and turning one off again is clearing the field and saving.

 ## What each provider needs